-Our income tax liability is decreased by the amount of cash patronage that we pay to our members.
+Deductions for patronage distributions reduce our income tax liability.
 This increases the effectiveness of our earnings because they are not 'double taxed' as with many other organizational structures.

 Under what circumstances would FMFC reduce the amount of patronage distributed in cash?